pepaslabs/pogoplug-v4-bodhi-rootfs-debian/README.md

 All of these commands should be run as **root**.

-These instructions are based on the following env vars.
-Adjust as needed for your situation:
+Set the following env vars (adjust as needed for your situation):

 ```
 # SD card device: